nathantreid/nathantreid.github.io/about.md

 I am addicted to learning, designing, and creating new things.
 This blog is intended to be an outlet for my thoughts - perhaps some will be brilliant; many others will likely be misguided.
 My goal is to at least learn from myself as I draft these articles, and hopefully to gain input from my readers as well.

 Most of my day is spent working with C#, Javascript, and SQL as I architect and develop web and mobile applications.
 In my personal "tech" time I focus on exploring new technologies and design patterns.
-My current overall focus is nodejs and Ionic/AngularJS.

 As such, I expect it to largely be filled with technical content, although that may be interspersed with articles about my myriad other interests such as tiny houses, backyard chickens, and blacksmithing.